trena-svc/external-translator/README.md

 - Redis
     - It handles heavy task using queue supported by [bull.js](https://github.com/OptimalBits/bull) backed by redis
     - To develop the system, please use this [docker-compose file](./docker-compose-dev.yml)
+    - In bull, it uses the specific queue named by "remote"

 ## Environment Variables